What is Retail Logistics?

 - Outbound Logistics: The process of transporting goods from warehouses or distribution centers to retail stores or directly to customers.
 It involves packaging, shipping, and delivery management to ensure timely arrivals.

-- E-commerce Logistics: Tailored for online shopping, this logistics type includes managing online orders, packaging, and direct shipping to customers.
+- E-commerce Fulfillment: Tailored for online shopping, this logistics type includes managing online orders, packaging, and direct shipping to customers.
 It also addresses reverse logistics for returns.

 - Cross-Docking: Goods are directly transferred from inbound transportation to outbound transportation with minimal storage time in between.
 This method speeds up product delivery and reduces warehousing costs.